palryalen/transform.hazards/README.md

 You can also download the source from this page and build the package manually.

 ### Vignette
-Please find a detailed vignette with worked examples on how to utilize the package using the command ``` devtools::browseVignettes("transform.hazards") ```
+A detailed vignette with worked examples on how to utilize the package can be found using the command ``` browseVignettes("transform.hazards") ```

 ## Examples

 ```
-devtools::browseVignettes("transform.hazards")
+browseVignettes("transform.hazards")

 library(transform.hazards)